 It wasn’t until July 1934 that a larger firing in the Munich civil service was conducted, removing 83 civil servants and 250 city employees.
 This was mostly a standard spoils system move to reward and replace with loyal NS.

 Roughly half of Munich’s 7000 Jews left the country without interference between 1933-1939.
 During the war years most of the remainder were interned in Thereseinstadt in Bohemia.
-Many in turn died in the typhus epidemic that overtook that city in 1945 as supplies ran out and conditions badly deteriorated at the end of the war.
+Many in turn died in the typhus epidemic that overtook that city (Jewish Telegraph Agency) in 1945 as supplies ran out and conditions badly deteriorated at the end of the war.
 The documentation for this outcome comes from the Centre.

 During the Munich takeover between March and April 1933, the Gestapo detained and interrogated a list of around a thousand individuals — this in a city of over 800,000 that just experienced a decade and a half of political and social strife and conflict.